duartemgoncal/grovers-algorithm/README.md

 - `cycles`: The number of Grover cycles to be run
 - `restrict`: A boolean value that indicates if the algorithm should restrict the search to 7 qubits or less (this is due to the limit of qubits that the systems that the open plan at [IBMQ](https://quantum-computing.ibm.com/) offer).
 If `restrict` is `False`, the algorithm will search for any number in the list, regardless of its size.

+#### Disclaimer
+When Running the algorithm on a real quantum computer, the results, more probably then not, will not be as expected.
+This is because there is too much noise on real quantum computers

 ## License